chadlung/pywebhooks/README.rst

 PyWebhooks has been tested with Python 3.4, prior Python 3.x versions have not been tested and Python 2.x support is not planned.

+Why PyWebhooks?
+^^^^^^^^^^^^^^^

+I looked all over for a project that did something similar to this.
+You can find lots of code to listen for webhooks as well as some code for sending webhooks but I couldn't find anything that wrapped it into a complete package where you could run a server to allow for adding new accounts, letting those users create their own webhooks and then allow others to listen (subscribe) to those webhooks.

 **TODOs:**

 1. Add Logging